 So my next step was to perform a Clean Boot i.e. disable all non-Microsoft related startup items and reboot the system.
 This can rule out if any other application is interfering with the Windows 8 applications.
-I used the method described in this post on how To Manage Startup Items In Windows 8 to do so.
+I used the method described in this post on how to Manage Startup Items to do so.
 Sadly this didn’t help much.
 But when you’re troubleshooting App crashes this is an important step to try, even if Clean Boot did not help in this case.

 My next step was to run the system file checker to see if any operating system files had been corrupted.
-Sometime users tend to use tweaking software or system file patches that could corrupt the core windows files, which can lead to stability issues on Windows.
+Sometimes users tend to use tweaking software or system file patches that could corrupt the core windows files, which can lead to stability issues on Windows.
 The SFC scan reported that there weren’t any problems found.
-But even if the result said so I had to check the logs to conform it.
-I have seen cases where SFC reports that there is no issues found, and still we get to see corrupted files or registry entries in the log files, which we need to manually fix.
-So I followed the steps provided in this post on how to analyze SFC logs in Windows 7, but strangely the logs seemed to be clean.
+But even if the result said so I had to check the logs to confirm it.
+I have seen cases where SFC reports that there are no issues found, and still we get to see corrupted files or registry entries in the log files, which we need to manually fix.
+So I followed the steps provided in this post on how to analyze SFC logs, but strangely the logs seemed to be clean.

 Then I had to go back to the basics.
-There are few other things that could cause the Windows apps to not work.
-I followed this post on how to fix Metro Tiles are not responding in Windows 8 and checked if UAC was disabled, Screen resolution of the Monitor, New Windows user account, etc. Nothing helped.
+There are a few other things that could cause Windows apps to not work.
+I followed this post on how to fix Tiles are not responding and checked if UAC was disabled, Screen resolution of the Monitor, New Windows user account, etc. Nothing helped.
 I know, as a last resort I may need to have him reinstall his Windows.
 But I couldn’t give up so easier I never considered reinstallation of Windows as a good troubleshooting step, there is nothing like troubleshooting a complicated issue and exhausting all the available resources.

 5] Fix Operating System 5 errors